ismaeelbashir03/OrderBookSimulation/README.md

 ## Features

-- **Order Book**: An order book that supports adding, cancelling and modifying Market Orders, and FoK orders with a matching algorithm.
+- **Order Book**: An order book that supports adding, cancelling and modifying Limit Orders, and FoK orders with a matching algorithm.
 - **Procedural Agents**: Can run simulated agent orders on exchange for any number of days.
 - **Market Conditions**: (Upcoming) Simulations of different market conditions such as bullish and bearish trends.